TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 ## BSON Storage

 Documents are stored using the [BSON](https://bsonspec.org/spec.html) binary format.
-BSON is a super set of JSON and has native support for many types including binary, integers, doubles, and datetime.
+BSON is a superset of JSON and has native support for many types including binary, integers, doubles, and datetime.
 There's no direct support for enums, like our state field.
 You either bias for readability and use a string, or for efficiency and use an integer.

 MongoDB provides [libraries](https://www.mongodb.com/docs/drivers/) for multiple programming languages that make it easy to work with BSON data and call the MongoDB API.
 Here's how you would use JavaScript to create our sample issue ready to be serialized as BSON.